slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 > *"Of all the bad men, religious bad men are the worst."
 -- C.S.
 Lewis*

+> *"I fear not the man who has practiced 10,000 kicks once, but I fear the man who has practiced one kick 10,000 times."
+-- Bruce Lee*

 When nothing else works, surrender.
 Only use anger and go all in if you can see the end already.

 > *"Do I not destroy my enemies when I make them my friends?"